RHEcosystemAppEng/backstage-showcase/README-RBAC.md

 - `AUTH_GITHUB_CLIENT_ID`
 - `AUTH_GITHUB_CLIENT_SECRET`

+Set the following environment variable with a value of `true`:

+- `PERMISSION_ENABLED`

 Once the above changes are done, please run the following commands (_please make sure the yarn version is `1.22.19`_):

 ```